danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > 1. Everything has two handles, one by which you can carry it, the other by which you cannot.
 > If your brother wrongs you, do not take it by that handle, the handle of his wrong, for you cannot carry it by that, but rather by the other handle - that he is a brother, brought up with you, and then you will take it by the handle that you can carry by.
 >
-> 1. <mark>It is illogical to reason thus, 'I am richer than you, therefore I am superior to you', 'I am more eloquent than you, therefore I am superior to you.'
+> 1. <mark>It is illogical to reason thus, ‘I am richer than you, therefore I am superior to you’, ‘I am more eloquent than you, therefore I am superior to you.’
-> It is more logical to reason, 'I am richer than you, therefore my property is superior to yours', 'I am more eloquent than you, therefore my speech is superior to yours.'
+> It is more logical to reason, ‘I am richer than you, therefore my property is superior to yours’, ‘I am more eloquent than you, therefore my speech is superior to yours.’
 > You are something more than property or speech.</mark>
 >
 > 1. If a man wash quickly, do not say that he washes badly, but that he washes quickly.